2025 MATSDA/BFSU

 Speech: L2 Process Drama: A Powerful Tool for Humanizing Language Learning Materials

 Haeok Park is a Professor and Director of the IGSE Education Center at the International Graduate School of Language Education (IGSE) in Seoul, the Republic of Korea.
 With over three decades of experience in English language education, she specializes in ELT materials development, process drama in L2 learning, and teacher education.
-Dr. Park holds a PhD in English Language Teaching from Leeds Metropolitan University, with research focused on implementing process drama in Korean EFL classrooms.
+Dr. Park holds a PhD in English Language Teaching from Leeds Metropolitan University, with research focused on implementing process drama in EFL classrooms within the Korean language context.
 She has published journal articles on materials development and drama-based pedagogy and has been invited to speak at numerous teacher training sessions.
-Her work continues to influence curriculum design, teacher training, and innovative approaches to language teaching in Korea and beyond.
+Her work continues to influence curriculum design, teacher training, and innovative approaches to language teaching in the Republic of Korea and beyond.

 Alan Maley